Noel Mellish: World War I

 On the outbreak of the First World War Mellish was assistant curate at St Paul's, Deptford.
 He offered his services to the chaplaincy and served from May 1915 until February 1919.
 Just a few months after the start of his service, his brother Second Lieutenant Richard Coppin Mellish was killed in action whilst serving with the 1st Middlesex Regiment at the Battle of Loos on 25 September 1915.
 Reverend Mellish was attached to the 4th Battalion of the Royal Fusiliers in Ypres Salient in 1916 and it was then during the first three days of the Actions of St Eloi Craters, 27 to 29 March 1916, that he performed the actions for which he was awarded the Victoria Cross.
 He was the first member of the army chaplaincy to win the VC in the First World War.

 Victoria Cross

 Mellish was 35 years old, and a chaplain in the Army Chaplains' Department, British Army during the First World War when the following deeds took place for which he was awarded the VC.
+He received his VC from King George V in an investiture at Buckingham Palace on 12 June 1916.